ZBR Zibara is powered by Green Energy.

 We have solar panels on the roof of our factory, offices and showroom in Erina NSW.

-We prefer not to use individual plastic bags when we fold & pack our garments.
+We prefer not to use individual plastic bags when we fold and pack our garments.

 We prefer to place our folded garments directly into cardboard boxes when we send them to our clients.